-Pre-Summit Caucus at the NEA in D.C. gathered leaders to advance arts in health, ahead of a White House co-hosted Summit on Arts & Culture.
-The Lab published a historic report, "How Do We Realize the Potential of the Arts to Support Health and Wellbeing in the United States?"
+- Pre-Summit Caucus at the NEA in D.C. ahead

+of a White House co-hosted Summit on Arts

+& Culture.
+The Lab published a historic report,

+"How Do We Realize the Potential of the Arts

+to Support Health and Wellbeing in the United

+States?"

-Nisha Sajnani (Jameel Arts & Health Co-Founder, NYU) presented Lab work at the US Federal Interagency on Arts, Health & Civic Infrastructure, chaired by the NEA and the US Dept. of Health and Human Services.
+- Jameel Arts & Health Lab presented Lab work at the US Federal Interagency on Arts, Health & Civic Infrastructure, chaired by the NEA and the US Dept. of Health and Human Services.